mayerrobert/jmurmel/lambda/README.md

 see e.g. `LambdaJTest.java` for an embedded use example.

 ## Features
-The environment contains `nil` and the functions
+The environment contains the symbol `nil` and the functions

 * quote
 * apply